Justine M. Kasznica

 - Negotiates payload launch services contracts, NASA Space Act Agreements, SBIRs, STTRs, BAAs, and other technology development agreements.

-- Advises on regulatory and policy issues related to UAS and commercial space activities, including FAA approvals and certifications, payload acceptance requirements, and FCC compliance requirements.
+- Advises on regulatory and policy issues related to UAS and commercial space activities, including FAA approvals and certifications, payload acceptance requirements, and other regulatory compliance requirements.

-Ms. Kasznica graduated from Yale University (Branford College) with a Bachelor’s degree in Political Science and earned her Juris Doctor from Rutgers School of Law-Camden.
+Ms. Kasznica graduated from Yale University (Branford College) with a Bachelor’s degree in Political Science in 2003 and earned her Juris Doctor from Rutgers School of Law-Camden in 2006.
 She served as a law clerk for Judge Thomas M. Hardiman on the U.S Court of Appeals for the Third Circuit.
-She currently serves as the President of the Yale Club of Pittsburgh.

 Memberships and Affiliations